everest-h2020/everest-sdk/examples/applications/map_matching/README.md

 In this folder, we prepared an example on how to use the EVEREST SDK to accelerate a sub-kernel of a map matching application.

-### `Building and testing the software version
+### Building and testing the software version

-Compile the application using the provided CMake build:
+Make sure that the etl submodule has been initialized, then compile the application using the provided CMake build:

 ```
 mkdir build